-Seven Peripheral Monitoring Stations (PMS) serve to provide continuously recorded data concerning radiation levels ( $\gamma$ and n) near SLAC boundaries.
+Seven Peripheral Monitoring Stations (PMS) have provided continuously recorded data concerning radiation levels (γ and n) near SLAC boundaries.
 Their positions are located in Figures 3 and 4.

-Radiation information is obtained with a Geiger tube for gamma detection, and a paraffin-moderated BF $3$ neutron detector calibrated with a Pu Be neutron source.
-The resultant sensitivities are such that a $\gamma$ flux from $^{60}$ Co exposed to an average value of 1 mR/hr for one hour will be recorded as $^{\circ}10^4$ counts on the Geiger tube channel, and a neutron flux having an average value for one hour of 1 mrem/hr will be recorded as $^{\circ}10^5$ counts on the BF $3$ channel.
+Radiation information is obtained with a Geiger tube for gamma detection, and a paraffin-moderated BF_3 neutron detector calibrated with a Pu-Be neutron source.
+The resultant sensitivities are such that a γ flux from 60Co exposed to an average value of 1 mR/hr for one hour will be recorded as ~104 counts on the Geiger tube channel, and a neutron flux having an average value for one hour of 1 mrem/hr will be recorded as ~105 counts on the BF3 channel.
 The hourly printout cycle of the Sodeco register is programmed by two clock motors with cam actuated switches and associated electronic circuitry.
 This programmer automatically interrupts data acquisition, generates a print command, resets the digits in parallel, and reverts to the normal condition of serial counting of incoming data pulses.
 Dead time per printout cycle is less than 20 seconds per hour.